rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

    ![](../assets/personalization-uc-helpers-2.png)

-## Step 2: Inserting the customer's first name in capital letters {#uppercase-function}
+## Step 2: Insert the customer's first name in capital letters {#uppercase-function}

 1. On the Email Designer home page, click on the HTML component where you want to add the customer's first name.
 2. On the contextual toolbar, click **[!UICONTROL Show the source code]**.